qbism/q2tools-220/README.md

 *   -sunradscale sets sky radiosity scale when the sun (directional lighting) is active.
 Default is 0.5.
 *   -nudge sets the fractional distance from face center when extra lighting samples are used (-extra).
 Default is 0.25.
 *   _falloff property values; intensity - distance), 1 (inverse; intensity/distance), 2 (inverse-square; intensity/dist*dist)  default: 0  Note that inverse and inverse-square falloff require very high brightness values to be visible.
-*   -basedir sets the base directory.
-Use this if modding other than baseq2.
-Defaults to baseq2.
-# Regarding 4rad exe location and -basedir:
-4rad must be in gamedir (usually quake2) to work as intended. qdir, gamedir, and moddir are automatically determined. -basedir may be set from the command line.

-Example- a map in baseq2 using textures from 3tctf (Linux format):
-./4rad -basedir 3tctf baseq2/maps/mymap

-In a custom mod folder:
-./4rad -basedir 3tctf mymod/maps/mymap

-4rad will look for textures in basedir first (3tctf) then in moddir (mymod).
-It only looks for colormap.pcx in moddir/pics.
-I think that is required because it's the only place the game will look.

 4data
 *   Runs a script file to convert assets to Q2 data types.
 This example creates the colormap: